BernardTolosajr/mrt-ninja/README.md

 # MRT Ninja
-MBTA Ninja is a crowdsourced alerting system for public transit in Philippines.
+MRT Ninja is a crowdsourced alerting system for public transit in Philippines.

 The project started as a weekend hack.
 The site is built using Ember.js, node.js, Materialize.css and redis